darklab8/fl-darkstat/README.md

 - It was made in mind with supporting [Freelancer Discovery](https://discoverygc.com/) as first order.
 - Support is extended to Vanilla version.
 - Any other mode will be supported on request, see contacts to get in touch.
+  - things were tested for HD edition at some point of time
+  - for Freelancer Sirius Revival at some point of time
+  - for Open Sirius at some point of time

 # Development setup